team4976/frc-2015-recycle-rush/README.md

  Windows: C:\Users\\(your username)\wpilib\java\current\lib - Windows <br>
  Linux: /home/(your username)/wpilib/java/current/lib - linux <br>
  Mac: ?
-Possibly simmilar to linux
+Possibly similar to linux
 14. after selecting the directory click ok

 Now your ready to develop to your hearts content remember to commit regularly.